thijsvb/TiltBrushDisplay/README.md

 However, I don't think figuring more out for Processing will be usefull, as I imagine using Unity or 3D modeling software like Blender will be more practicle for most cases.

 ###Importing in Unity
-As mentioned in the [resease notes], you can import the `.fbx` file in Unity.
+As mentioned in the [release notes], you can import the `.fbx` file in Unity.
 Adding the shader is also possible and the textures created on export.